NeCTAR-RC/nectar-training/package08/sections/concerns.markdown

     * The hypervisor can be configured so that when it detects extreme resource consumption from one VM (the "noisy neighbour"), it can evaluate whether an attack is being made and automatically restart the problematic VM.
 Another way to protect against noisy neighbours is to set a resource limit (machines can only use so much) or a resource reservation (other machines cannot use resources that are reserved for another).

-    * A secure infrastructure is required that ensures customer’s virtual machines are isolated in a multi-tenant environment.
+    * A secure infrastructure is required that ensures customers virtual machines are isolated in a multi-tenant environment.
 Isolation can be achieved by using virtual switches and/or VLANs for the networks.

     *Protection from you*: